 The following games similar to Baldur’s Gate all ooze with RPG goodness.
-Although many of them may be of the retro sort, these engaging titles still bring to the forefront fun classic role playing elements that captured the fancy of audiences back in the day.
-They also come packed with a fantasy backdrop similar to the one witnessed in the title in question.
+Although many of them may be of the retro sort, these engaging games still bring to the forefront fun classic role-playing elements that captured the fancy of audiences back in the day.
+They also come packed with a fantasy backdrop similar to the one witnessed in Baldur’s Gate.
 So if you’re ready to step back in time and dive into some great gems, we urge you to read on.

 1 – Icewind Dale:

 Developed by Black Isle Studios and published by Interplay Entertainment, Icewind Dale graced Windows and Mac PCs more than a decade ago.
 The name given to this game, in fact, represents the frozen piece of land that’s located in the northernmost regions of the Forgotten Realms.